Puja

 It is like the soothing translucent aachal of her saree that wraps as all in her warmth.

-Photographs, editing, sequencing: Laila Nahar / Book Concept and Book design: Laila Nahar / Texts: Tanveer Khondker, Laila Nahar, excerpt from Bhagavad Gita and wikipedia / Language: English, Sanskrit / Self-Published / First Edition of 25 Hand-bound copies in Jan, 2025 /
+Photographs, editing, sequencing: Laila Nahar / Book Concept and Book design: Laila Nahar / Texts: Tanveer Khondker, Laila Nahar, excerpt from Bhagavad Gita and wikipedia / Language: English, Sanskrit / Self-Published / Variable Edition of 25 Hand-bound copies in Jan, 2025 /

 Details of book-structure: Each spread of 3 photo-montage forms a French flap with 4 folds.
 10 spreads of photo-montage/texts and 2 shorter spreads are stitched with Coptic Binding.
 Hardcover with imagewrap and Screenprint Sanskrit scripture on Handmade Paper from India.